alexmwaura/garage-client/README.md

 ## ACCESSIBILITY AND USABILITY

-Attendant is able to add customer
+Attendant is able to add customer <br>
-Attendant is able to add vehicle for his/her own customers Attendant is able to notify mechanic of new vehicles
+Attendant is able to add vehicle for his/her own customers <br>
+Attendant is able to notify mechanic of new vehicles